DIY Moon Sand Recipe for Kids (Easy 2 Ingredient Sensory Play)

 If your kids have played with kinetic sand before, you might be thinking that this 2-ingredient moon sand looks very similar to the kinetic sand you have seen in stores.

-There are two major difference between moon sand and kinetic sand:
+There are two significant differences between moon sand and kinetic sand:

 1. Kinetic sand is simply regular sand that has been coated with silicon oil.
 Its texture is more silky, whereas moon sand feels more crumbly.